i2c, CashFlows team helps payment card issuers - Go Tech Daily

 To press

-The payment and digital banking technology company i2c has partnered with corporate payment services provider CashFlows to benefit payment card issuers across Europe, i2c announced on Tuesday (January 21).
+The technology company for payment processing and digital banking i2c has partnered with the payment service provider CashFlows to bring benefits to payment card manufacturers across Europe, i2c announced on Wednesday (January 22).

 With the i2c integrated platform, CashFlows can offer potential customers a wider range of future-oriented solutions.